Rajeev-SG/gtm-site-speed/README.md

 • Paste multiple URLs; audits run sequentially with progress bar & ETA
 • **Per-container GTM metrics** – one row per container ID (e.g. `GTM-XXXX`)
 • Runs a real Lighthouse audit in headless Chrome for each URL
+• **Detailed server-side logging** – each API request is tagged with a UUID; logs include timings for audit and each Lighthouse run
 • Good / Warning / Critical thresholds with legend
 • CSV export, per-container summaries, and changelog dashboard
 • Fully typed (TypeScript) and accessible (Radix + shadcn/ui)